Informasjonsforvaltning/catalog-admin-service/README.md

 # catalog-admin-service

-This service is responsible for settings in concept catalogs.
-This includes code lists, internal fields and editable fields.
-It is also responsible for settings across different catalogs including design and responsible users.
+This service is responsible for settings in registration catalogs.
+This includes code lists, internal fields, editable fields for concepts, and settings across different catalogs including design and responsible users.

 This is a REST API.
 The Open-API spec can be found [here](https://raw.githubusercontent.com/Informasjonsforvaltning/catalog-admin-service/main/openapi.yaml).